flutter/flutter-intellij/CONTRIBUTING.md

 ## Running plugin tests

 ### Using test run configurations in IntelliJ

+THIS SECTION IS OUT OF DATE SINCE THE CONVERSION TO GRADLE

 The IntelliJ test framework now requires unit tests to be run in a Gradle project.
 It is possible to import `flutter-intellij` as a Gradle project, but it is difficult, and not covered here.
 Instead,